ariesti/ariesti.github.io/_posts/2016-10-20-how-to-be-friends-with-freelancers.md

 <p>Sometimes when you’re having an emergency, friends and family can be a source of financial help.
 But usually only very close friends.
 Your freelancer friend is not the bank of mom and dad.
 Don’t treat them as such, unless that is the type of freelance service they offer.</p>

 <h4 class="call-to-action">4.
 Act differently towards them.</h4>
-<p>Making the life-changing decision of coming forward as a freelancer, where you are your own <b>boss</b>, is not easy.
+<p>Making the life-changing decision of coming forward as a freelancer, where you are your own <b><span class="grey">boss</span></b>, is not easy.
 They could easily have used an alias and lead a double life.
 But the fact that they use the term “freelancer” to describe themselves is their decision not yours.
 You should not “punish” them for not being more like you.</p>

 <h4 class="call-to-action">5.
 Assume the 'client from hell' persona.</h4>
 <p>Don’t turn into an annoying client when you’re alone with your freelancer friend just because she is a freelancer.
 I know this sounds cliche, but.. just be yourself.</p>